ronancpl/HeavenMS/docs/feature_list.md

 * MapleMesoFetcher - Creates meso drop data for mobs with more than 4 items (thus overworld mobs), calculations based on mob level and whether it's a boss or not.
 * MapleMobBookIndexer - Generates a SQL table with all relations of cardid and mobid present in the mob book.
 * MapleMobBookUpdate - Generates a wz.xml that is a copy of the original MonsterBook.wz.xml, except it updates the drop data info in the book with those currently on DB.
+* MapleQuestItemCountFetcher - Searches the quest WZ files and reports in all relevant data regarding missing "count" labels on item acts at "complete quest".
 * MapleQuestItemFetcher - Searches the SQL tables and project files and reports in all relevant data regarding missing/erroneous quest items.
 * MapleQuestMesoFetcher - Searches the quest WZ files and reports in all relevant data regarding missing/erroneous quest fee checks.
 * MapleSkillMakerFetcher - Updates the DB Maker-related tables with the current info present on the WZs.